ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Stochastic Physics Parameters
 ================================

-For the most updated and detailed documentation of these parameters, see the `UFS Stochastic Physics Documentation <https://stochastic-physics.readthedocs.io/en/latest/>`__.
+For the most updated and detailed documentation of these parameters, see the `UFS Stochastic Physics Documentation <https://stochastic-physics.readthedocs.io/en/release-public-v3/>`__.

-..
-   COMMENT: Is this the best link/version?

 ``NEW_LSCALE``: (Default: "TRUE")
    Use correct formula for converting a spatial legnth scale into spectral space.